 As a result of God's Word going forth in the jail, the community of Savannah is blessed by the transformation of each detainee who turns to Christ.
 Our ministry saves local tax payers an estimated $5,000,000 annually through recidivism reduction costs.
 Money spent for police officers, detectives, equipment, jail facilities, inmate room and board, sheriff officers and administrative staff, judges, criminal prosecution and indigent defense lawyers.
 These numbers in no way can account for the reduction of pain, suffering, broken families and property losses within our community due to a reduction of crime.

 - Inmates in the chaplain's program receive roughly 12 hours of structured instruction a week and then one-on-one counseling with our chaplains.

 - An estimated 300 inmates jail wide participating in a Bible study weekly, and they complete nearly 12,500 Bible study lessons annually.

 - Our transitional ministry has nearly 40 Bible study participants a week.

 - We've placed nearly 250 former inmates in jobs here in Savannah, with a 91% job-retention rate!

 - Only 3/10 of one percent of our transitional ministry participants have ever been re-incarcerated, either on new charges or probation violations.

 - Taxpayer dollars used: Zero!
-Our principle source of funds are donations from Christian churches, local citizens and businesses in the surrounding area served by the Detention Center.
+We are a non-profit 501(c) 3 organization that receives no county, state, or federal funding.
+Our principle source of funds are donations from Christian churches, local citizens, and businesses in the surrounding areas.